Australia’s Family Home Guarantee Scheme Explained For Single Parents: Your Expert Guide

 According to the Family Home Guarantee, all properties purchased under the scheme must be classed as residential.
 This may include existing houses and apartments, home and land packages, land with property building contracts, and off-the-plan houses.
 Other types of property purchases will not be permitted under the scheme.

-- Homebuyers must submit their application either directly to one of the lenders approved by the scheme or via an authorised mortgage broker.
+- Homebuyers must submit their application either directly to one of the lenders approved by the scheme or via an authorised broker.

 - In most cases, the homebuyer will need to provide a Notice of Assessment from the previous tax year to the lender or broker.
 This will be sent to the applicant’s myGov Inbox after their tax return is processed.

-- It is recommended that applicants gain professional advice and guidance from a professional mortgage broker before they submit their application.
+- It is recommended that applicants gain professional advice and guidance from a professional broker before they submit their application.
 This helps the applicant to understand their options and gives the best chance of success.